Borislav Mihaylov: Club career

 In 1995, Mihaylov joined English First Division team Reading for a then club record of £800,000, replacing the departed club favourite Shaka Hislop.
 However his time at the club was marked by a series of injuries, and his club career in England never took off.

 Administrative roles

 After retiring from active sports he started a career in football administration.
-He was vice-president of the Bulgarian Football Union from 2001 until 2005, when he replaced Ivan Slavkov as Peruka.
+He was vice-president of the Bulgarian Football Union from 2001 until 2005, when he replaced Ivan Slavkov as president of the Bulgarian Football Union.

 On 22 March 2011, he was elected to the executive committee of UEFA.

-On 15 October 2019, Mikhailov resigned as President of BFU after being asked to step down for ignoring racist behavior during games.
+On 15 October 2019, Mihaylov resigned as President of BFU after being asked to step down for ignoring racist behavior during games.

+On 28 April 2021, after a meeting with BFU, Mihaylov became the president again.

+On 27 November 2023, he resigned again as President of BFU after a lot of pressure from football fans and being asked by a lot of famous people and politicians from Bulgaria, to step down from the position.

 Personal life

 In 1998, he married Maria Petrova, a former prominent rhythmic gymnast.
-Borislav is the son of former goalkeeper Biser Mihaylov and the father of, also goalkeeper, Nikolay Mihaylov, who is currently playing for Levski Sofia, while his younger daughter Elinor is a tennis player.
+Borislav is the son of former goalkeeper Biser Mihaylov and the father of also former goalkeeper Nikolay Mihaylov, while his younger daughter Elinor is a tennis player.